Internal Parasites in Cats

 Taenia species of tapeworms usually infect adult cats and cause few problems.
 The intermediate hosts for Taenia species are small mammals such as rodents, rabbits, and some species of birds.
 Therefore, this parasite is most common in outdoor cats who hunt.
 Kittens are occasionally infected (mostly when they eat raw prey) and, in heavy infections, large numbers of tapeworms can cause intestinal blockage.

-Echinococcus is important because it is zoonotic, meaning it can infect humans.
+Echinococcus is important to be aware of because it is zoonotic, meaning it can infect humans.
 The adult tapeworm is tiny, only about ¼" (5-6 mm) long.
-Sheep and sometimes humans can act as the intermediate hosts for Echinococcus, with the immature forms of Echinococcus developing inside various organs of these species.
-Echinococcus is a risk to cats that live in close proximity to sheep.
+Sheep and humans can act as the intermediate hosts for Echinococcus, with the immature forms of Echinococcus developing inside various organs of these species.
+Echinococcus is a risk to cats that live near sheep.

 Heartworms